dan-nagle/h2m/README.txt

 header to find these instances.
 2. Length Problems
 Extremely long lines may sometimes result from function or initialization translations.
-The tool will comment out all declarations containing illegal long lines.
+The tool will comment out all declarations containing illegally long lines.
 These must be split up by hand.
 The h2m tool should warn if such long lines exist.
 Extremely long names will also result in declarations being commented out, and these must be changed by the user, either by altering the symbol's name or by inserting a name=""